keevjosue/Car_EDR/readme.md

 ■ Car Event Data Transmitter.

-Final project for CNT Program of Northern Alberta Institute of Technology.
+Final project for CNT Program of Northern Alberta Institute of Technology!